Syria's White Helmets says center hit by barrel bomb

 Some of the most most deadly attacks since the start of the war have targeted the rebel-held areas in the city of Aleppo.

-Barrel bombs killed more than 3,000 civilians in Aleppo 2014, according to a report by Amnesty International.
+Barrel bombs killed more than 3,000 civilians in Aleppo in 2014, according to a report by Amnesty International.

 The human rights organization said barrel bombs are a common tactic of the Syrian government, which has been fighting rebels since the civil war started in 2011.